joshdavies14/vsc-fp-theme/README.md

 ### Apply the theme

 Click on Settings in the bottom-right corner, then "Colour Theme".
-You should see "Functional Programming" as an option under "Dark Themes", along with the other 2 options "Functional Programming (Lighter)" and "Functional Programming (Darker)".
+You should see "Functional Purple" as an option under "Dark Themes", along with the other 2 options "Functional Purple (Lighter)" and "Functional Purple (Darker)".

 ## Improvements?